dyagmurozdemir/dyagmurozdemir/_pages/research.md

 {% include base_path %}

-## 1. Novelty in Restaurant Reviews: The Impact on Businesses and Consumers
+## 1. Novel Information in Restaurant Reviews: The Impact on Helpfulness and Restaurant Check-Ins

 Dicle Yagmur Ozdemir, Harpreet Singh, Sumit Sarkar

-Abstract: The popularity of electronic word-of-mouth has increased dramatically over the years, and platforms are attracting more and more consumers to read online reviews.
-Consequently, it has become important to understand the various ways in which online reviews impact relevant stakeholders such as platforms, businesses, and consumers.
-While prior works have examined the impact of different review characteristics, the impact of new information provided in reviews (review novelty) has not received attention.
-We study how review novelty impacts different stakeholders.
-To do this, we use a dataset from Yelp that provides reviews and other related information for restaurants.
-We examine how novel content in reviews influences consumers’ restaurant check-ins and their perceptions of review helpfulness.
-We show that restaurants with more novel reviews have more consumer check-ins.
-Interestingly, the impact of review novelty on check-ins decreases if the novelty becomes too high.
-We also show that consumers find novel information in online reviews helpful, as demonstrated by the number of useful votes received by such reviews.
-This helps to explain the mechanism behind our findings by providing evidence for both the direct and indirect effects of review novelty on the number of check-ins.
-We also find that the impact of novel reviews on restaurant check-ins is higher for high-priced restaurants.
-A fine-grained analysis examining novelty in the three aspects food, service, and ambiance, shows that novelty in each aspect increases check-ins, with the impact even higher for high-priced restaurants for the food and service aspects.
+Abstract: The popularity of electronic word-of-mouth has increased dramatically over the years, and it has become important to understand how online reviews impact relevant stakeholders such as platforms, businesses, and consumers.
+While prior works have examined the impact of different review characteristics, the impact of novel information in reviews has not received attention.
+To study how novel information in reviews impacts different stakeholders, we use a dataset from Yelp that provides reviews and other related information for restaurants.
+We examine how novel information in reviews influences restaurant check-ins and review helpfulness, and how this relationship changes as review volume changes.
+We show that novel information positively impacts helpfulness of reviews and restaurant check-ins – however, the impact becomes negative when the review volume becomes high.
+We examine the mechanism behind our findings and show that review helpfulness partially mediates the effect of novel information on restaurant check-ins.
+The indirect effect (through helpfulness) is moderated by review volume.
+We also show that the impact of novel information on check-ins changes with restaurant type, with the impact higher for high-priced restaurants.

 ## 2. Tell Me Something New: Selecting Novel Online Reviews